elixirschool/telemetry-code-along/part_one.md

 end
 ```

+### Step 4: Attaching the Event to the Handler

-In order for this module's `handle_event/4` function to be called when our `[:phoenix, :request]` event is emitted, we need to "attach" the handler to the event.
+In order for this module's `handle_event/4` function to be called when our `[:phoenix, :request]` event is executed, we need to "attach" the handler to the event.

 We do that with the help of Telemetry's [`attach/4`](https://hexdocs.pm/telemetry/index.html#attach) function.